-APA Announces 2012 Perpetual Pavement Award Winners
+APA Announces 2011 Perpetual Pavement Award Winners

-Engineers at the National Center for Asphalt Technology (NCAT) evaluated the nominations for the Perpetual Pavement Award and a panel of industry experts validated the winners.
+Engineers at the National Center for Asphalt Technology (NCAT) evaluated the nominations for the Perpetual Pavement Award, and a panel of industry experts validated the winners.
 They are:

-• The Pennsylvania Department of Transportation for 2.9 miles of State Route 145 in Lehigh County (segments 180/181 to 240/241) in North Whitehall Township.
+• The Pennsylvania Department of Transportation for a 2.7-mile section of State Route 210 in Armstrong County

-“The advantages of these Perpetual Pavements are significant.
-Life-cycle costs are lower because deep pavement repairs and reconstruction are avoided.
-User delays are reduced because minor surface rehabilitation requires shorter work windows and can be accomplished outside of peak traffic hours.
-And minimal rehabilitation, combined with recycling any materials that are removed from the pavement surface, reduces the amount of material resources required over the pavement’s life.”
+“One of the keys to sustainability is long life,” said Michael J. Kvach, executive director of the Asphalt Pavement Alliance.
+“Asphalt roads can be engineered to last indefinitely with only routine maintenance and periodic surface renewal.
+The advantages of these perpetual pavements are significant.
+Life cycle costs are lower because deep pavement repairs and reconstruction are avoided.
+User delays are reduced because minor surface rehabilitation requires shorter work windows and can avoid peak traffic hours.
+And the environment benefits because minimal rehabilitation, combined with recycling any materials that are removed from the pavement surface, reduces the amount of material resources over the pavement’s life.”

 Each of the winners will receive an engraved crystal obelisk, and their names and the names of the projects will be added to a permanent plaque that is kept at NCAT.
 Eighty pavements have received the Perpetual Pavement Award since the awards program began in 2001.